Top Five Tips for Winterizing Your Industrial Equipment

 You may not want to accept this fact, but winter is coming.
 And even though industrial equipment seems like it can handle just about anything, it’s not indestructible.
 It will not operate well if it’s not prepared for the frigid, sub-zero temperatures Michigan likes to throw our way every winter.

-As a Branch Service Manager at Fraza, I have seen customers take care of their equipment, and they benefit from it in the long term.
+As General Manager, Parts and Service, at Fraza, I have seen customers take care of their equipment, and they benefit from it in the long term.
 I have also seen customers who fail to make smaller investments in maintenance upkeep, and then pay for it in the long term.
 What category do you want to fall in this winter?

 Your equipment is a big investment, and at Fraza, we want you to understand what it means to take care of it.
 You may not be an expert, but we are.
 So, I’m going to share with you my top five tips to make sure your industrial equipment is ready for winter.